GrigoreMihai/docs-gitbook-cmp/docs/cloud-analytics/create-cloud-report/report-dimensions-groupings-and-filters.md

 > **Credit**
 >
-> A credit is usually a cloud provider’s way of implementing discounts such as Committed Use Discount or Sustained Use Discount or free-tier usage of a service
+> A credit is usually a cloud provider's way of implementing discounts such as Committed Use Discount or Sustained Use Discount or free-tier usage of a service

 > **Folder**
 >